 Method 1: Update Your Date and Time Settings

 1. At First, right-click on the Date and Time being displayed in the lower right corner of your screen in the Windows Taskbar.

 2. Then Click on Adjust date/time.

 3. Enable both the options over there, i.e., Set time automatically & Set time zone automatically.

 4. Then this will adjust both Date & Time automatically.

-Hopefully, the issue would have been resolved.
-If not, try the following more steps and see if they work.
+Hopefully, the issue will have been resolved.
+If not, try the following steps and see if they work.

 Method 2: Windows Update Troubleshooter

 2. Then run the downloaded File.

 3. In the dialog box following the installation, afterward, click on Windows Update and then click Next.

-4. The troubleshooter will run a primary update file scan and will try to sniff the problem and rectify it.
+4. The troubleshooter will run a primary update file scan and try to sniff and rectify the problem.

-5. After the process has been completed, restart your computer and try Windows Update again to see if it works.
+5. After completing the process, restart your computer and try Windows Update again to see if it works.

 Method 3: Registry Editor Modification

-1. At First, open the Run terminal by pressing Win + R.
+1. First, open the Run terminal by pressing Win + R.

 2. Then type “regedit” and click OK.